Is disgusting view to see a dachshund eating poop. Technically known as coprophagia, is actually a very common phenomenon.

 · Attention seeking

-Studies have shown that pooches who are left alone for a long time may find poop eating a new way of entertaining themselves and get a treat in the process.
+Studies have shown that pooches who are left alone for a long time may find poop eating a new way of entertaining themselves and getting a treat in the process.

 · Fear, stress, and anxiety